This page covers the following topics:

 Masks are not required in these building’s main lobbies, offices, conference rooms or other areas outside of patient care units.

-If you have been in close contact with an infected person but are asymptomatic, you do not need to quarantine.
-However, it is strongly recommended that you wear a highly protective mask around other people — especially those who are at high risk of severe illness — until 10 days have passed since your initial exposure.
+If you have been in close contact with an infected person but are asymptomatic, it is recommended that you wear a mask around other people — especially those who are at high risk of severe illness — until 10 days have passed since your initial exposure.

 Travel and public transit

-Masks are strongly recommended by the Los Angeles County Department of Public Health on public transportation and at transportation hubs.
+The Los Angeles County Department of Public Health recommends masking on public transportation and at transportation hubs.

 Well-fitting masks recommended for use by students and employees: